Tree

 <script type="module">

-import Tree, { TreeLeaf } from '/src/components/Tree.js';
+import Tree, { TreeNode } from '/src/components/Tree.js';

-import { html } from '../src/lit-all.min.js';
+import { html } from '/src/lit-all.min.js';

-class DateLeaf extends TreeLeaf {
+class DateNode extends TreeNode {

 const { month, day, year } = this.value;